When you’re looking for new coaching clients, the various marketing strategies out there can be a little overwhelming.

 - Just like guest posts, Quora answers can be found and read years after they’ve been posted, so you never know when someone will reach out because they read your in-depth reply on the site.

 In May 2023, Reddit had 57 million daily users.
 That’s a lot.

 Just like Quora has topics and spaces you can follow, Reddit has subreddits (like mini forums or topic categories) you can join.
 The big difference with Quora is that on Reddit, self-promotion is frowned upon, and if you start sharing links with every question you answer, your answers will get downvoted, and you’ll get banned pretty fast.

 Instead, genuinely provide value and start building relationships, so you can tell people about your coaching business when the time is right.

-Networking is often thought of as this sleazy way of rubbing shoulders to later get things done from people, but really what you’re doing is creating connections and finding your people.
+Networking events are often thought of as this sleazy way of rubbing shoulders to later get things done from people, but really what you’re doing is creating connections, growing your personal network, and finding your people.
 There is no better way to get to know your potential customers than by talking to them face-to-face.

 Don’t make the mistake of staying in your own bubble and only attending events for and by coaches.
-While these can lead to valuable relationships, you’ll get more business from going where your target audience is.
+While these can lead to valuable relationships, you’ll meet more new people and get more business from going where your target audience is.

-General networking groups can be great too, as a new connection may not be an ideal client, but someone they know could be.
+General networking groups can be great, too, as a new connection may not be an ideal coaching client, but someone they know could be.

 People more quickly buy from those they know, like, and trust, so make sure you get your name out there in a positive way, let your presence be noticed, and nourish the relationships you build.